 Under no circumstances should you agree to a search by plainclothes police officers asking to inspect your passport and money.
 Criminals masquerading as plainclothes police may stop you on the street, identify themselves with a fake ID, and then ask to inspect your passport and money.
-A common scam finds these 'officers' claiming your money is counterfeit, preceded by, of course, its confiscation (a variation on this scam involves jewelry as well).
+A common scam finds these 'officers' claiming your money is counterfeit, followed by, of course, its confiscation (a variation on this scam involves jewelry as well).
 Legitimate Colombian police will never make such a request.
 Call out for uniformed police officers or decent-looking passersby to witness the incident, and insist on phoning a bona fide police station.
 By that time, the 'officers' will probably have discreetly walked away.

 Traveling overland in most parts of Colombia, especially during the day, should present no issues other than which iPod playlist you choose to drown out the bus driver's loud and questionable musical taste.
 In the past, taking night buses was not a good idea – FARC used to control many of the major highways – but this is no longer the case.
 Night buses to most destinations are a comfortable way to avoid wasting a day in transit, plus you save the cost of a night's accommodation.

 There are no longer any major routes on which you should avoid night travel although some minor routes including the road from Popayán to San Agustín and from Ocaña to Cúcuta are best traveled when it's light.